PRichardsKSMTA/ai-mapping-agent/README.md

 ### Customer selection

-After choosing an operation, the app lists matching customers and appends a “+ New Customer” option for one-time bids.
+After choosing an operation, the app lists matching customers and prepends a “+ New Customer” option for one-time bids.
 Selecting it reveals a plain text field to enter the customer name; the entry is transient and never written to the database.